-• According to this passage, what does "walking by the Spirit" in order to bear the "fruit of the Spirit" look like in practice?
+• According to this passage, what does it look like in practice to "walk by the Spirit" in order to bear the "fruit of the Spirit"?

-• What do we turn away from and seek to stop doing?
+• What should we turn away from and seek to stop doing?

-• Who and what do we turn to instead?
+• Who and what should we turn to instead?